-Initial Student Skill Profile 3 rd Grade Math Students will be able to recall basic multiplication and division facts with flue accuracy and apply their understanding of multiplication and division to solve two-step word problems.
-Level Descriptors Well above typical skill Student can multiply independently but are not able to use multiplication skills to solve one or two step word problems.
+Initial Student Skill Profile 3 rd Grade Math accuracy and apply their understanding of multiplication and division to solve one and Level Descriptors Number of Students in this level Well above typical skill Student can multiply independently but are not able to use multiplication skills to solve one or two step word problems.
 Above typical skill Students can add and subtract four-digit numbers with accuracy and multiply some numbers independently, without support Typical skill Students can add and subtract four-digit numbers with accuracy and multiply some numbers when given support like manipulatives.
 Below typical skill Students can add and subtract four-digit numbers with difficulty and often without accuracy.
 Students understand groupings of numbers but cannot multiply numbers.
 Well below typical skill Students can add four-digit numbers but struggle with subtraction and regrouping.